“Walk through the night thinking We Are The World…“

 Most annoyingly, the non-invitation of Madonna is disappointingly glossed over — but take it from me, it was politics.
 Hot on the heels of 1984’s Like A Virgin, La Ciccone was definitely Prince-level famous at the time, and yet, amazingly enough, she was not invited to sing on the recording, not even as part of the ensemble choir.

-Why would the team not want Madonna?
+OK, she‘s about as likeable as Trump and Putin‘s love child but why would the team not want Madonna for star value?
 “Because they didn’t think she could sing,” said her then producer, Chic mainman Nile Rodgers in a recent interview.
 “It broke her heart.”
-Madonna was still “incandescent” in July 1985, when she performed at Live Aid but, tellingly, opted not to join the finale to sing We Are the World.

 I do, however, believe there’s a little more to it though.
 It’s well-known Michael Jackson didn’t like her — there’s a telling snap of the two of them backstage at a Jacksons Victory Tour show out there and he does nothing to hide his displeasure around her.
 Then again, it’s not that surprising when Motormouth Madge had already given early interviews to Record Mirror and the like where she claimed she’d already stood him and Quincy Jones up at some kind of dinner date.